September Gardening Tips and To-Dos for the Pacific Northwest

 Tree and Shrub Care

 In September, it’s important to snip away any dead or sickly branches from your plants.
-Doing so helps prevent disease from spreading, encourages healthy growth, and ensures your garden thrives as the season changes.
+Doing so helps prevent disease, encourages healthy growth, and ensures your garden thrives as the season changes.

 Overseeding your lawn with cool-season grasses in September is key to maintaining its lushness.